BND Hamburger Icon

 “The vision is about your goals for the future and how you will get there, whereas the mission is about where you are now and why you exist,” said Paige Arnof-Fenn, founder and CEO of Mavens & Moguls, a global strategic marketing consulting firm.
 “The vision should motivate the team to make a difference and be part of something bigger than themselves.”

-Mission statements and vision statements are both crucial for building a brand.
 “While a mission statement focuses on the purpose of the brand, the vision statement looks to the fulfillment of that purpose,” said Jessica Honard, co-CEO of North Star Messaging + Strategy, a copywriting and messaging firm that serves entrepreneurs.

 Creating the perfect vision statement may seem overwhelming, but it doesn’t have to be.
 Follow these suggestions and best practices when crafting your vision statement.

-Determine who will shape your vision.
+1. Determine who will shape your vision

 The first step in writing a vision statement is determining who will craft it.
 In a small business, you may be able to ask everyone for their insight.
 In a larger operation, you may need to be more selective while still capturing a range of employee voices.

-Evaluate your company’s published materials.
+2. Evaluate your company’s published materials

 Your company likely already has published goals and established values in its employee handbook, marketing materials and other publications.
-Use this information to guide your work, suggested Alison Brehme, an author and content, marketing and media strategist.
+Use this information to guide your work, suggested Alison Brehme, an author and content marketing and media strategist.

 “A company’s mission, purpose, goals and values are all involved in the creation of a company vision,” Brehme said.
 “Weave these concepts and beliefs into your vision statement.”

-Hold workshops to brainstorm your vision.
+3. Hold workshops to brainstorm your vision

 Brandon Shockley, former vice president of market research at branding and marketing firm 160over90 and now head of investor research and insights at Vanguard, recommended hosting workshops with key stakeholders representing a cross-section of your organization.
 Then, he said, assemble teams and use collaboration tools to create alternate versions of the statement, and gather employee feedback about how each version resonates.

-Get individual input.
+4. Get individual input

-Falkowski also suggested conducting interviews with individual stakeholders to encourage honest feedback.
+Jamie Falkowski, chief creative officer at marketing and communications company Day One Agency, suggested conducting interviews with individual stakeholders to encourage honest feedback.
 Employees can identify common themes, describe the organization’s future in words or use visual branding tools as a basis for the vision statement.

-Check out competitors’ vision statements.
+5. Check out competitors’ vision statements

-Map out your business’s biggest goals.
+6. Map out your business’s biggest goals

-When you’re crafting your vision statement, start by mapping out your business’s most audacious goals, Taylor suggested.
 “Reviewing your long-term goals in a collaborative setting will help you then zoom out on what your organization and the world will look like if you achieve them.
 That zoomed-out view of your success is really the heart of your vision statement.”

-Consider your company’s potential global impact.
+7. Consider your company’s potential global impact

-Ask questions that reflect your business’s eventual scale and impact, Honard advised.
 “Once you’ve answered these questions, you’ve created a roadmap between your present and your future.”

 These are a few of the questions Honard uses in guiding clients to identify their vision statement: